ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Type attribute value: `adobeanalytics`

 Adds support for Adobe Analytics.
-More details for adding Adobe Analytics support can be found at [marketing.adobe.com](https://marketing.adobe.com/resources/help/en_US/sc/implement/accelerated-mobile-pages.html).
+More details for adding Adobe Analytics support can be found at [experienceleague.adobe.com](https://experienceleague.adobe.com/docs/analytics/implementation/other/amp.html).

+> ⚠️ Do not use both the `adobeanalytics` and `adobeanalytics_nativeConfig` types on the same page.
+If you attempt to do so, you can generate errors in the browser console and double-count visitors.

-### adobeanalytics_nativeConfig
+### Adobe Analytics (`nativeConfig`)

 Type attribute value: `adobeanalytics_nativeConfig`

-DO NOT SUBMIT: Add a paragraph to describe adobeanalytics_nativeConfig.
+Adds support for Adobe Analytics.
+More details for adding Adobe Analytics support can be found at [experienceleague.adobe.com](https://experienceleague.adobe.com/docs/analytics/implementation/other/amp.html).

+> ⚠️ Do not use both the `adobeanalytics` and `adobeanalytics_nativeConfig` types on the same page.
+If you attempt to do so, you can generate errors in the browser console and double-count visitors.

 ### AFS Analytics